DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Introduction

-$\bullet$ A comprehensive experimental comparison among our algorithm and the state-of-the-art algorithms has been conducted (Section~\ref{sec:ExperimentalEvaluation}).
-For the sake of reproducibility and convenience of future studies about dynamic community detection, we have also released our Java prototype implementation of DynaMo, our experimental datasets and a collection of the implementations of the other state-of-the-art algorithms. \footnote[1]{\url{https://github.com/nogrady/dynamo}}
+$\bullet$ A comprehensive comparison among our algorithm and the state-of-the-art algorithms has been conducted (Section~\ref{sec:ExperimentalEvaluation}).
+For the sake of reproducibility and convenience of future studies about dynamic community detection, we have released our prototype implementation of DynaMo, the experiment datasets and a collection of the implementations of the other state-of-the-art algorithms. \footnote[1]{\url{https://github.com/nogrady/dynamo}}

 The rest of this paper is organized as follows: Section~\ref{sec:RelatedWork} presents the related work.
-Section~\ref{sec:Preliminaries} presents the notations, the concept of evolving social networks and the definition of modularity, and introduce a static community detection algorithm (i.e., Louvain algorithm).
-Section~\ref{sec:DynaMo} describes our algorithm design and theoretical propositions.
+Section~\ref{sec:Preliminaries} presents the notations, the concept of dynamic networks and the definition of modularity, and introduces a baseline static community detection algorithm (i.e., Louvain algorithm).
+Section~\ref{sec:DynaMo} describes our algorithm design and theoretical analysis.
 Section~\ref{sec:ExperimentalEvaluation} presents the experimental evaluation.
 Section~\ref{sec:Conclusion} concludes.